 You will be asked to avoid lifting anything heavier than five pounds and all vigorous physical activity for three weeks.
 After that, you can resume normal aerobic exercise, while avoiding lifting anything heavier than 50 pounds.

-Medications known as proton pump inhibitors are often considered the treatment of choice for people with early and moderate chronic symptoms.
+Medications known as proton pump inhibitors are often considered the treatment of choice for people with early and moderate chronic acid reflux symptoms.
 But researchers have found that one in four people do not experience adequate relief for a variety of reasons.
 Among them is an anatomical abnormality that creates a problem with the valve between the stomach and esophagus.
+Patients with a mild to moderate form of this abnormality and no large hiatal hernia often are good candidates for the TIF procedure.

 Request an Appointment